 Gender Gap in Voting

 The gender gap in voting refers to the difference in the percentage of women and the percentage of men voting for a given candidate.
-This section contains information about the gender gap in recent and past elections:

 Gender Gap: Voting Choices In Presidential Elections

 Lists percentages of women and men voting for presidential candidates 1980-2012.
 The gender gap in voting refers to the difference in the percentage of women and the percentage of men voting for a given candidate.
 A gender gap in voting for presidential candidates has been apparent in every election since 1980.

 Gender Gap: Party Identification and Presidential Performance Ratings